 Senegal’s President Macky Sall, told journalists on the side-lines of the summit that the money pledged was “not enough for the whole of Africa“.
 Macky Sall accused multinational firms of tax avoidance and conniving at corrupt transfers of Africa’s resources, costing countries many times what they receive in aid.
 Macky Sall’s supposedly controversial statement, splashed on the front pages of European media outlets, requires further scrutiny.

-In addition to this was the ‘scheme’ suggested for deportation of irregular African migrants.
+To add to the mess of the foregoing is the logistics of the ‘scheme’ suggested for deportation of irregular African migrants.
 In essence, a destination state would attempt to determine the African’s state of origin, do so and then drop off said African migrant in the country the European state had ‘determined’ African to be from.
 This in effect suggested European usurpation of the sovereignty of African states through the issue of quasi-passports by the European state.
 (Someone will now come and tell me that colonisation is ended!
-It ideology lives.)
+Its ideology lives.)
 The intrusive proposal was dropped.
 The wording in the summit declaration licensing forced deportations also met stiff resistance and had to be changed.
 The final statement said: “We agree to give preference to voluntary return.”’
-The fact that African refused this scheme was roundly decried in the Western press Because as we all know, Africa is a country and you can drop off any African in the African capital city of Lagos.
+The fact that Africans refused this scheme was roundly decried by European media houses.
+Because as we all know, Africa is a country and you can drop off any African in the African capital city of Lagos.
 [Which by the way, in case you did not know, is not even the capital of Nigeria.]

 What Valletta I ignored and Valletta II focused on is the increasing interconnectedness of the world.
 The world is one, even if its people are not – political events and international action, legal or illegal will have an effect on population movement.
-We cannot ignore this truth and continue ‘to talk of this terrible Revolution as if it were the one [and] only harvest ever known under the skies that had not been sown’ [Dickens, Charles.
-A Tale of Two Cities (1859)].
-To focus so rigidly on migration ignores the bigger problems and the smaller snowballing causes – climate change, illiberal trade practices, global hatreds, questionable trade relations etc. Things that are unaware of our artificial borders.
+We cannot ignore this truth and continue ‘to talk of this terrible Revolution as if it were the one [and] only harvest ever known under the skies that had not been sown.’
+To focus so rigidly on migration ignores the bigger problems and the smaller snowballing causes – the long fingers of history, climate change, illiberal trade practices, global hatreds, questionable trade relations etc. Things that are unaware of our artificial borders.
 A flood is not stopped by imaginary lines on the ground.
 Drought obeys the wind, not the map.
+History marches forward.
 By focusing on lines on the ground, international relations very often ignores the needs of the world’s people.

 Valletta II did a better job by concentrating more on human security.
 To change the world you have to care about people, about their subjectivity, their positionality.
 This is hardly ever about just money.
 ‘My friend is dead, my neighbour is dead, my love, the darling of my soul, is dead’ or the child whose name I cannot pronounce, whose skin is different from mine, whose parents believe a different God than mine, whose world-view is different from mine?
+Who decided which bodies and lives are mournable?
 Our capacity for compassion can multi-task.
-It is human nature to feel more empathy with people we think we can identify with.
-But is what we think not a function of human choice?
+It may be human nature to feel more empathy with people we think we can identify with.
+But is not also human choice?
 Can we not choose to show empathy?
 Or are we creatures controlled solely by our emotions?
 Do we choose empathy or does it choose us?

 My message to Africa has not changed, and will probably never change… stand your ground and look to Africa.